raganwald-deprecated/homoiconic/2008-11-21/templates_double_mockingbirds_and_helpers.md

 	  end
 	)

-Instead of writing a `#rotate` method and calling a helper.
 But if you're looking for an insight about helper methods, it's this: *Parameterizing a helper method with functions lets us re-use the general form of algorithms and specialize the concrete steps without a lot of extra inheritance baggage*.

 You get another win as well: When we wrote our generic template method, we only knew it was a divide and conquer algorithm because we said it was.
 In an actual code base, its name would bear very little resemblance to its form, because we try to name things by what they do, not how they work.
 Furthermore, developers would have to deduce that it is a divide and conquer algorithm through examination and painstaking review.
 This is sometimes difficult with a recursive algorithm.
 By creating a `divide_and_conquer` helper method, we document every method that uses it, whether they be called `sum_squares` or `rotate`.
 And furthermore, the most difficult part to understand, the recursion mechanism, is clearly separated from the specific concrete steps.
-It is a very fine example of abstraction.
+It is an example of abstraction.

-So there we have it: given a general-purpose algorithm like divide and conquer, both template methods and paramaterizing helper methods with functions allow us to separate the re-usable general form of the algorithm from the specific concrete steps.
+Given a general-purpose algorithm like divide and conquer, both template methods and paramaterizing helper methods with functions allow us to separate the re-usable general form of the algorithm from the specific concrete steps.
 The template method does not give us re-use of the general form for each method sharing the same general algorithm, but it does make it easy to specialize the concrete steps in a polymorphic way.
 Paramaterizing a helper method with functions does allow us to abstract and re-use the same general algorithm across multiple methods but does not support specializing the concrete steps in a polymorphic way.

 Have fun!